 The Statistics and Epidemiology group develop and apply innovative statistical methods for clinical trials with major research programmes in adaptive trial designs and analysis, clinical trials in small population groups and collaborate closely with Warwick Clinical Trials Unit.
 One of the trials we are involved with that incorporates the adaptive design is START:REACTS.

 CHEW is working on new methods in a range of areas.
-These include: cost-effectiveness conditional power computations for stopping clinical trials early (as part of the START:REACTS trial); methods and strategies for trial-based economic evaluation of complex interventions in resource constrained settings (STREAM and MILESTONE trials) and within multi-arm multi-stage trials (ROSSINI 2); and developing multivariate linear and generalised linear mixed-effects models for analysis of trial-based cost-effectiveness data.
+These include: cost-effectiveness conditional power computations for stopping clinical trials early (as part of the START:REACTS trial); methods and strategies for trial-based economic evaluation of complex interventions in resource constrained settings (STREAM and MILESTONE trials) and within multi-arm multi-stage trials; and developing multivariate linear and generalised linear mixed-effects models for analysis of trial-based cost-effectiveness data.